Best Elac speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Elac speakers you can buy in 2021.

-Thankfully, both of those bases are covered in the list below, so there should hopefully be something for everyone.
-If you're interested in discovering what Elac has to offer then please, read on.
+Thankfully, both of those bases are covered in our list of the best Elac speakers, so there should hopefully be something for everyone.
+If you're interested in discovering what the brand has to offer then please, read on.

 Check out our list of best speakers

 Or save money with the best budget hi-fi speakers

 Their predecessors (the B5.2, positioned below) won a coveted What Hi-Fi Award in 2019, and we're pleased to say the new model doesn't disappoint.